Landmark Victory

 Full implementation required (one year from enactment)

-Study the Law
+Study the law's language

 Sources

-Build on This Victory
+Build on this win

 Take Action for Transparency